aedart/athenaeum/docs/archive/current/README.md

 ## `v6.x` Highlights

-These are the new features and additions of Athenaeum `v6.x`.
+These are some the new features of Athenaeum `v6.x`.

 [[toc]]

-TODO
+### Maintenance Modes

+A new [Maintenance Modes](./maintenance/modes) package has been added, which offers a few additional drivers that can be used for [storing application down](https://laravel.com/docs/8.x/configuration#maintenance-mode) state.

 ## Changelog